markjivko/kronup-php/docs/Api/ChannelsApi.md

 ## `delete()`

-> Channels Delete a channel and unassign all users
+> Delete a channel and unassign all users

 {: .new-title }
 > #️⃣ Execute example in terminal